Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret-manager-ui/guide.en-gb.md

 updated: 2025-10-15
 ---

-> [!primary]
-> Secret Manager is currently in beta phase.
-This guide can be updated in the future with the advances of our teams in charge of this product.

 ## Objective

 The objective of this guide is to present the use of the Secret Manager through the OVHcloud Control Panel.